walmartlabs/vizdeps/README.md

 To keep the graph from getting any more cluttered, the `org.clojure/clojure` artifact is treated specially (just the dependency from the project root is shown).

-The `--prune` is used when managing version conflicts; it removes uninteresting artifacts.
+The `--prune` option is used when managing version conflicts; it removes uninteresting artifacts.
 Those that remain either have a version conflict (such as `commons-codec`, below) or transitively depend on an artifact with such a conflict: